Admitted to the New Jersey and Federal District Court Bars

 Mr. Valenzano graduated from Rutgers University where he earned a Bachelor of Arts Degree with a major in Sociology.
 Before embarking on his legal career, Mr. Valenzano worked for United Cerebral Palsy as a Medicaid Service Coordinator providing access to social services to families caring for loved ones with disabilities and special health care needs in the New York City boroughs of Brooklyn, Bronx and Manhattan.
 After several years working for United Cerebral Palsy, Mr. Valenzano attended Touro Law Center in Long Island, New York where he earned his Juris Doctor Degree.
 Mr. Valenzano served as President of the Touro Law Center Student Bar Association from 2009-2010.
 Upon graduation from law school, Mr. Valenzano was awarded the Excellence in Contribution to the Growth of the Law Center Award by the administration and faculty of Touro Law Center.
 Additionally, Mr. Valenzano served as the notes and comments editor of the Touro Law Center International Law Review and received an award in 2009 for Academic Excellence in the Study of International Human Rights.

-Mr. Valenzano currently lives in Cranford, New Jersey with his wife Laura, an elementary school art teacher, and their children Esmé and Theodore.
-Mr. Valenzano enjoys traveling, music, and spending time with friends and family
+Mr. Valenzano currently lives in Cranford, New Jersey with his wife, an elementary school art teacher, and their two children.
+Mr. Valenzano enjoys traveling, music, and spending time with friends and family.

 Primary Practice Areas